Catchweight

 A catchweight is a term used in combat sports, such as boxing or mixed martial arts, to describe a weight limit that does not adhere to the traditional limits for weight classes.
 In boxing, a catchweight is negotiated prior to weigh-ins, which are conducted one day before the fight.
-The term may be used in professional wrestling, but should not be confused with catch wrestling (a precursor to modern professional wrestling), or catch division (meaning no weight limit, such as in the PWP Catch Division Championship).
+The term may be used in professional wrestling, but should not be confused with catch wrestling (a precursor to modern professional wrestling).

 Explanation

 Strictly speaking, a catchweight in boxing is used to describe a weight limit for a fight that does not fall in line with the limits for the expanded weight classes.
 Catchweights were enacted after the traditional rules of weigh-ins, which take place on the day of a fight, were changed to that of the day before a fight.
 Likewise, catchweights were enacted following the expansion of the traditional eight weight divisions to seventeen.

 An agreed weight was used to describe a catchweight traditionally when only eight-division limits existed and all weigh-ins were done "day or hours" before the fight.
 A historical marker that points to when "day of" fight weigh-ins ended is the advent of television.
-During the Muhammad Ali era, boxing promotions began televising the weigh-in proceedings to generate publicity before the scheduled fights, necessitating a "day before" fight weigh-in.
+During the Muhammad Ali era (1960s–70s), boxing promotions began televising the weigh-in proceedings to generate publicity before the scheduled fights, necessitating a "day before" fight weigh-in.

-Fighters can cut weight for a "day before" fight weigh-in with modern conditioning and training methods and regain the same weight on "day of" the fight.
+Fighters can cut weight for a "day before" fight weigh-in with modern conditioning and training methods and regain the same weight on the "day of" the fight.
 The purpose of a catchweight is to compensate for the ability of bigger boxers to cut weight before a "day before" fight weigh-in and regain the weight to exceed the specified limit (division or catchweight) on the "day of" the fight with little effect on performance.
 The catchweight aims to provide a level playing field and to prevent weight mismatches that can endanger the fighters.
-More importantly, the catchweight ensures the fight is not canceled due to last minute disagreement on fight time.
+More importantly, the catchweight ensures the fight is not cancelled due to potential last-minute disagreements on the fight time.

-The term 'catchweight', with the above meaning, is especially prevalent in North America; other countries may well consider catchweight according to the old wrestling meaning, when to make a contest more interesting they might have a good middleweight meeting a not-so-good heavyweight, etc.